-Covering Black Friday and holiday shopping: Resources for journalists - Journalist's Resource

-Covering Black Friday and holiday shopping: Resources for journalists
+Covering Black Friday and winter holiday shopping: A research roundup

 Black Friday, the day after Thanksgiving, is widely regarded as the start of the winter holiday shopping season in the United States.
-Each November, newsrooms gear up to cover this annual rite of retail, dispatching journalists in the early morning to shopping malls and discount stores to help report on the frenzied — and sometimes violent — competition for the best deals of the day.
+Each November, newsrooms gear up to cover this annual rite of retail, dispatching journalists to shopping malls and discount stores in the early morning to report on the frenzied — and sometimes violent — competition for the best deals of the day.

-News organizations often assign a team of journalists to cover Black Friday and holiday shopping more broadly.
-While some journalists focus on the shopping experience – for example, family members bonding over hot chocolate and sales fliers – others are looking out for Black Friday-related crime, including violent outbursts and fights over merchandise.
-Reporters also examine the business side of the winter holidays to help the public understand how shopping affects the economy both nationally and locally.
-Black Friday and Cyber Monday, the online shopping holiday on the Monday after Thanksgiving, are two of the biggest shopping days of the year.
+Newsrooms often assign multiple reporters to cover Black Friday and holiday shopping more broadly.
+While some journalists focus on the consumer experience — for example, family members bonding over hot chocolate and sales fliers — others are on the lookout for Black Friday-related crime, including fights over merchandise.
+Many news outlets began reporting on Black Friday bargains weeks ago, providing a public service by pointing out which stores will have the best prices on high-demand items such as smartphones, video game systems and the Toy of the Year.
+Meanwhile, reporters on the business beat will explain what all of this means in terms of jobs, commercial profit and the economy, both locally and nationally.

-Several journalism organizations offer tips on covering holiday shopping.
-The Donald W. Reynolds National Center for Business Journalism, for example, provides guidance on preparing for the “parking lot interview” and scrutinizing pre-holiday season projections.
-You can also listen to a recording of the Society of American Business Editors and Writers’ 2013 training session, “From Turkey to Tinsel: Covering the Holiday Retail Season.”
+Whether you’re covering Black Friday for the first time or looking for new angles to explore, keep in mind that several journalism organizations offer guidance.
+The Donald W. Reynolds National Center for Business Journalism, for example, has published articles on holiday shopping story ideas and developing a “battle plan” for coverage.
+You can listen to a recording of the Society of American Business Editors and Writers’ training session, “From Turkey to Tinsel: Covering the Holiday Retail Season.”
+Meanwhile, an online publication dedicated to the field of business journalism interviewed two Bloomberg reporters about their strategies for covering Black Friday — “the new Olympics.”

-Below, Journalist’s Resource has pulled together academic studies, government reports and other materials to provide new insights and help ground news coverage.
-You’ll find research on shopper experiences, holiday pricing, shopping psychology and Black Friday aggression.
-We also provide links to data from the U.S. Bureau of Labor Statistics, Pew Research Center, National Retail Federation and others.
+Journalist’s Resource also wants to help.
+Below, we pulled together a number of resources to help newsrooms understand and find new story ideas about the winter shopping season.
+We’ve added new material and links since this post first was published in 2017.
+You’ll find academic research on shopper experiences, holiday pricing, shopping psychology and Black Friday aggression.
+We also link to relevant data from the U.S. Bureau of Labor Statistics, Pew Research Center, National Retail Federation and other organizations.
+Good luck!

 Holiday pricing